The new Sustainability House

-Beginning Fall 2013, students from EcoRollins and the Sustainability Program will be housed in the newly remodeled and renovated area on the backside of Elizabeth Residence Hall overlooking Lake Virginia.
-The students will occupy an area that was previously the Rollins Health Center.
-The work that began 3 years ago in the Mowbray Sustainability House will continue here along with the House Constitution for the residents.
+Beginning Fall 2013, students from EcoRollins and the Sustainability Program are housed in the newly remodeled and renovated area on the backside of Elizabeth Residence Hall overlooking Lake Virginia.
+The students occupy an area that was previously the Rollins Health Center.
+The work that began 3 years ago in the Mowbray Sustainability House continues here along with the House Constitution for the residents.

 In spring 2010, a group of students from EcoRollins and the Sustainability Program applied for and were granted their own residence!

 ~ The Mowbray Sustainability House was a single family house that housed 7 students that were all passionate and compassionate environmentalists.

 ~ The house was transformed over summer 2010 to follow the mission statement of the program:

 ~~~~~ organic vegetable gardens after removal of cemented parking pad

 ~~~~~ native plant walk after removing cemented driveway

 ~~~~~ above ground garden boxes for herb and medicinal plants